 There is evidence the Grey-Headed Flying-fox population declined by up to 30% between 1989 and 2000 (Birt 2000; Richards 2000 cited in OEH 2011a).
-There is a wide range of ongoing threats to the survival of the Grey-Headed Flying-fox, including habitat loss and degradation, deliberate destruction associated with the commercial horticulture industry, conflict with humans, infrastructure-related mortality (e.g. entanglement in barbed wire fencing and fruit netting, power line electrocution, etc.).
+There is a wide range of ongoing threats to the

+Page 19 of 64 Date printed - 9 May 2024 survival of the Grey-Headed Flying-fox, including habitat loss and degradation, deliberate destruction associated with the commercial horticulture industry, conflict with humans, infrastructure-related mortality (e.g. entanglement in barbed wire fencing and fruit netting, power line electrocution, etc.).
 For these reasons it is listed as vulnerable to extinction under NSW and federal legislation.